Christian Kane

-Christian Kane (born Christopher Michael Short) is an American actor and singer-songwriter.
-He is known for his roles in the television shows Angel, Leverage, The Librarians, and Into the West, and the movies Just Married, Taxi, and Secondhand Lions.
+Christian Kane is an American actor and singer-songwriter.
+His television roles include Lindsey McDonald in Angel, Eliot Spencer in Leverage and its spin-off Leverage: Redemption, Jacob Stone in The Librarians, and Abe "High Wolf" Wheeler in Into the West.
+His cinematic filmography includes Just Married, Taxi, Love Song and Secondhand Lions.

 Kane is the lead singer of the country-southern rock band Kane.
 On December 7, 2010, they released The House Rules, their third album and their debut for record label Bigger Picture Music Group.
 The album reached no. 25 on the Billboard Country Albums chart.
 The first single from the album, also titled "The House Rules", debuted at no. 54 on the Billboard Country Songs chart.
 The second single, “Let Me Go”, was released on July 11, 2011.

 Early life

 Kane has stated that he is of Cherokee (Native American) ancestry.
 His parents participated in, and met at, the rodeo.
 The family moved around the South because his father was in the oil business, and they finally settled in Norman, Oklahoma, when Kane was in eighth grade.
 While growing up in Texas and Oklahoma, Kane was a collegiate-style wrestler and played football (as a strong safety).
 He studied art history at the University of Oklahoma, but decided he wanted to be an actor and headed to Los Angeles before finishing the degree.
 In Los Angeles, he worked at a talent management company, where he delivered scripts in exchange for getting acting jobs.